 Alleyn's School fully recognises its responsibility to safeguard and promote the welfare of its pupils.
 It endeavours to ensure that they are protected from any form of abuse or neglect, including abuse through the use of technology.
 The School promotes a climate of openness where anyone in the community can share their concerns freely, and it supports the personal development of pupils in order to foster security, confidence and independence.
-It acknowledges that safeguarding incidents can happen anywhere and that everyone in the staff community must take responsibility for safeguarding, ensuring that they always act in the best interests of the child.
+It acknowledges that safeguarding incidents can happen within or outside the home, indeed, anywhere and that everyone in the staff community must take responsibility for safeguarding, ensuring that they always act in the best interests of the child.